MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 * Read, write, and append privileges on the table
 * Usage privileges on the schema
 * All available privileges on the database
+* Usage and create privileges on the cluster

 1. In your terminal, grant table-level privileges to the `dev_role`: